 Additionally, you don't need a credit card to build your credit.
 By simply paying your bills on time, like rent and utilities, you'll build enough credit over the years to quality for big life expenses like a home loan.

 You might be one of those buttoned-up characters who don’t have a problem with spending and can pay off your credit card every month.
 However, knowing you have that extra amount on your credit line can be tempting for anyone—-whether you’re a shopping fiend or just negotiate treating yourself or a love one again (maybe a bit more than you let on).
-Having to spend only against your true income, through debit, puts a finite amount of what you can spend per paycheck on bills and essentials —everything else is just extra.
 If you’re swipe happy and use your credit card mindlessly, or for a future paycheck, you’re likely making impulse purchases on things you don’t truly need, and more importantly, isn’t included in your budget.
 There’s no point of making a budget if you’re just going to meddle with it.
 Use a debit card to train yourself to understand how you’re actually making financial decisions.
 Avoid paying just the minimum payment on your credit card each month, as your interest charges will quickly snowball.
 No matter how small, interest on purchases is your hard-earned money lost.

 Many debit cards nowadays also offer special perks.
 Spending on everyday purchases you know you’ll make anyway, like groceries and gas, is a great way to maintain your debit card and get special offers.
 Saving money is possible when paying close attention to the various promotions that become available as you make purchases.
 Seacoast offers different deals and exclusive coupons from your favorite retailers.
 When using a Seacoast debit card, you get great deals like this:

 Save $5 on $50 when you shop at Target

 Receive 20 percent off a 1-hour airboat and gator park combo